painteon/Notes-App/README.md

 # Notes-App
-An Note taking app made in react.js
+A Note taking app made in react.js